Analytical and EZmock covariance validation for the DESI 2024 results: Methods

 It is well-known that a finite number of mocks used to build a covariance matrix induces a biased inverse covariance (also called precision) matrix and we apply the Hartlap correction factor \citep{Hartlap2007} to correct for this effect

 These vary in value from 0.92 to 0.95 depending on the fitting setup.
 The Percival correction \cite{Percival2014}

 is also applied to account for the biases in the estimated parameter covariance due to the estimated error in the sample covariance.
 Here, $N_{\rm par}$ is the number of free parameters used for the fit.
 This correction amounts to a factor of 1.02 to 1.05 depending on the setup.
+Tests performed in \cite{DESI2024.V.KP5} have shown that the combination of these two correction factors is consistent with the more recent formula provided in \cite{Percival2022}.